Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ## 3.1 FAMILY: ACCESS CONTROL
 ### AC-1 - Access Control Policy and Procedures
-This control would be implemented outside of BIG-IP.
+This control would be implemented outside of this F5 solution.

 ### AC-2 ACCOUNT MANAGEMENT
 The lifecycle of user accounts and roles associated with them is the focus of this control.
 This F5 solution enables configuration of authentication sources (local, LDAP, RADIUS, etc.) as well as inactivity timeout and remote role assignment in support of this control.